Permafrost/Tundra/README.md

     * `$content.type` is the MIME media type that describes the format of the resulting serialized content.
 For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

     * `$schema` is the fully-qualified name of the parsing schema to use when serializing the document to [XML] or Flat File content, and can have the